zacanger/niddesa/text/generated-translations/cullaniddesa/14-chinese-google.md

 "For those who have not spread, for the monks who have cut off the stream,

 For those who have been cut off what should be done and what should not be done, the scorching heat is not found.
-[Sn.3.11,720 verse]」
+[Sn.3.11,720 verse]'

 "Should be the author, the one who has no troubles": ""Variousness", there are four kinds of troubles: the troubles of desire, some troubles, the troubles of